Community Support Agriculture

 Buy a share of our harvest through our Flower CSA program.
 Choose from four seasons of flowers, that go on sale in December.
 Sign up for our farm newsletter to be notified when registration opens.

-Join our CSA Program and receive six weeks of flowers per season reminding you that every season of life has a full bloom moment.
+Join our Flower CSA Program and receive six weeks of flowers per season from May through September.

-Our flowers are bred to be fragrant and have old fashion charm so they will stimulate all your senses.
+Our flowers are bred to be fragrant and have old fashion charm so they are unique cultivars that will stimulate all your senses.

 Self care comes in many forms and the invisible embrace of beauty is one of them.